Birth Year

 The math works like this.
 Assume you were entitled to $2,000 per month at your FRA of 66 but you filed for benefits early at 62 and they were reduced by 25% to $1,500 per month.
 You collected benefits for four years and then suspended them at 66.
 Your benefit would grow by 8% per year for four years (32%).
 At 70, your benefits would be worth 99% of your FRA amount (75% x 1.32 = 99%), effectively restoring your FRA amount.
 If you died first, that is what your widow or widower could receive as a survivor benefit.

-Some individuals who had planned to delay claiming Social Security benefits until later may be reconsidering their claiming strategy amid the COVID-19 pandemic and resulting economic recession.
+Some individuals who had planned to delay claiming Social Security benefits until later may have reconsidered their claiming strategy amid the COVID‐19 pandemic and resulting economic challenges.
 Perhaps they lost their job and need income now.
 Or they are worried about their health and are afraid to return to work.

 You have worked long and hard for your Social Security benefits, contributing to FICA payroll taxes throughout your career to fund your future benefits.
 If you really need money now and want to claim early, go ahead.
 It’s your money.
 If you need it, take it.